Mike Weber (American football)

-Mike Weber (born August 25, 1997) is an American football running back who is a free agent.
+Mike Weber (born August 25, 1997) is an American professional football running back.
 He played college football at Ohio State.
-He has been a member of the Dallas Cowboys, Kansas City Chiefs, Green Bay Packers, and New York Giants of the National Football League (NFL) and the New Jersey Generals of the United States Football League (USFL).
+He has been a member of the Dallas Cowboys, Kansas City Chiefs, Green Bay Packers, and New York Giants of the National Football League (NFL), the New Jersey Generals of the United States Football League (USFL), the Orlando Guardians of the XFL, and the Montreal Alouettes of the Canadian Football League (CFL).

-Early years
+Early life

 Weber attended Cass Technical High School in Detroit, Michigan.
 As a senior, he rushed for 2,268 yards with 26 touchdowns, despite missing three games to injury.

 He averaged 10.1-yards per carry, while helping his team reach the state's semi-finals.
 He rushed for a state record 404 yards and five touchdowns in the regional championship win over Chippewa Valley High School.
 He was named All-state, U.S. Army All-American and was a co-recipient of the Detroit player of the year award.

 College career

 Weber originally accepted a football scholarship from the University of Michigan, but changed his decision to enroll at Ohio State University instead.

 After redshirting his first year in 2015, Weber took over as the starting running back role in 2016, replacing Ezekiel Elliott who had graduated.
 In his first career game he rushed for 136 yards on 19 carries against Bowling Green State University.
-He led the team with 1,096 rushing yards on 182 carries (6.0-yard average) and 9 rushing touchdowns in 13 starts.
+He led the team with 1,096 rushing yards on 182 carries (6.5-yard average) and 9 rushing touchdowns in 13 starts.
 At the end of the season, he was named the Thompson–Randle El Freshman of the Year and second-team All-Big Ten.